pommelstrike/pmlstk_DDS_Tool/README.md

 Found a bug or want a new feature?
 → [Open an issue](https://github.com/pommelstrike/pmlstk_DDS_Tool/issues)

 Questions?
-Ask in the comments on Patreon or in the BG3 Modding Discord (I’m usually around).
+Ask in the comments on Patreon or in the LARIAN BG3 Modding Discord (I’m usually around).

 ## License